Visual Content Psychology in Marketing and Ads

 The Color Psychology Framework

-Faces, Eyes, and Empathy in Commercials
+Faces, Eyes, and Empathy in Commercial Imagery

-Related Read: The Smart Way to Find and Choose Models for Your Brand Photoshoot
+For how to cast and direct models for this kind of emotional resonance: The Smart Way to Find and Choose Models for Your Brand Photoshoot

 Textures, Light, and Depth in Photography